NoMagicAi/pylon-ros-camera/README.md

 ### Slow frame rate

 If the camera image acquistion is triggered by sofware trigger (default setting), then it is not possible to get the maximum frame rate, because the image acquisition is sequentially triggered, which is not overlapping then.
+The maximum possible framerate should displayed in the terminal when starting the driver.
-Several possible solutions are mentionned and tested in issue [#21](https://github.com/basler/pylon-ros-camera/issues/21), [#28](https://github.com/basler/pylon-ros-camera/issues/28), [#29](https://github.com/basler/pylon-ros-camera/issues/29), [#81](https://github.com/basler/pylon-ros-camera/issues/81), [#116](https://github.com/basler/pylon-ros-camera/issues/116), [#147](https://github.com/basler/pylon-ros-camera/issues/147), and [#200](https://github.com/basler/pylon-ros-camera/issues/200).
+Please refer to the [Basler](https://docs.baslerweb.com/resulting-acquisition-frame-rate) documentation to adjust your parameters to increase your framerate.
+Additionally, several possible solutions are mentionned and tested in issue [#21](https://github.com/basler/pylon-ros-camera/issues/21), [#28](https://github.com/basler/pylon-ros-camera/issues/28), [#29](https://github.com/basler/pylon-ros-camera/issues/29), [#81](https://github.com/basler/pylon-ros-camera/issues/81), [#116](https://github.com/basler/pylon-ros-camera/issues/116), [#147](https://github.com/basler/pylon-ros-camera/issues/147), and [#200](https://github.com/basler/pylon-ros-camera/issues/200).
 Please refer to them for more information.

 ### GigE Devices